I don't want a "soft" solicitor

 Sometimes I get enquiries where people are looking for a fierce or aggressive lawyer.
 I understand it - it is a worrying time, and people are concerned that if their ex's lawyer is more fearsome, their ex might do better than them.

-My approach is to try to resolve matters with non-court solutions, as set out here.
-However, it is also important to recognise where a client is throwing good money after bad, and the voluntary route is looking doomed.
+My approach is to give sensible and realistic advice, and try to resolve matters with non-court solutions, as set out here.
+However, it is also important to recognise where a client is throwing good money after bad, and the voluntary route is looking doomed - this might be where the other party has a (b) type lawyer as mentioned above and, after some attempts, it is clear they are not going to agree a reasonable settlement.

 Proportionality is always important, but sometimes one party simply will not engage at all.
 They might be very content with the situation as it is, or they might have wholly unreasonable expectations.
 Even where there are no assets at the time, it is still important to get a final order, to protect against claims in the future.